 - Plan I (Thesis): A student writing a thesis will take 6 thesis hours (EN 599) and in consultation with the field advisor and drop 6 hours of coursework from his or her concentration.

-- Plan II (Non-Thesis): A student not writing a thesis will satisfy the graduation requirement by completing EN 538 with an oral defense of a paper generated in that course.
+- Plan II (Non-Thesis / Capstone): A student not writing a thesis will satisfy the graduation requirement by writing a capstone paper with an oral defense supervised by a CRES faculty member.

 MA students must demonstrate reading proficiency in a foreign language in one of two ways:

 - certification through the appropriate department of a “B” average or the equivalent of two years of undergraduate- or graduate-level study in a single foreign language, completed within five years of admission to the master’s program

 - passing the foreign language reading course or examination prepared by the Department of Modern Languages and Classics.
 Students who are not native speakers of English may use their native language to fulfill this requirement.